 If you own a car, make sure that it’s kept bedbug-free, too.
 Your apartment can become infested, or reinfested, by bedbugs that have been joyriding in your car.

 There are any number of changes that could be made in the way that state and city governments support landlords and tenants who are struggling with bedbug infestations.
-A bedbug advisory board issued a report in the summer of 2010.
-One of their recommendations was implemented when Governor David Paterson signed into law a provision requiring landlords to inform tenants if there has been a previous bedbug infestation in an apartment; another, the creation of a web portal, has been funded by the City Council.
-If you want to remind the state and city governments that there is much more they can do about bedbugs—such as provide funds to help replace possessions that have had to be discarded and help small landlords with extermination costs, as well as coordination of services that can help tenants with the preparation work prior to an extermination—and that this is an urgent matter that requires immediate action, contact the office of the mayor, the office of the Speaker of the City Council, and your local City Council member, State Assembly member, and State Senator.
+A bedbug advisory board issued a report in the summer of 2010; one of their recommendations was implemented when Governor David Paterson signed into law a provision requiring landlords to inform tenants if there has been a previous bedbug infestation in an apartment they are about to rent; another, the creation of a web portal, has been funded by the City Council.
+More recently, New York City has enacted a law requiring a landlord to notify HPD of past and present bedbug infestations, as well as notifying current tenants of the building’s bedbug history, either with their lease renewals or by posting the information in a prominent location in the building.
+If you want to remind the state and city governments that there is much more they can do about bedbugs — such as provide funds to help replace possessions that have had to be discarded and help small landlords with extermination costs, as well as coordination of services that can help tenants with the preparation work prior to an extermination — and that this is an urgent matter that requires immediate action, contact the office of the mayor, the office of the Speaker of the City Council, and your local City Council member, State Assembly member, and State Senator.
 To find out who your City Council member, State Assembly member, and State Senator are, and for contact information, click here.

 For more information: